gritzko/replicated.cc/concepts/unicode.md

 Scripts and languages are easy to design; JRR Tolkien invented several, just for fun.
 But, they are insanely expensive to support: people must use them to keep them afloat.
 [The meaning of a word is its use in the language.](https://philosophyforchange.wordpress.com/2014/03/11/meaning-is-use-wittgenstein-on-the-limits-of-language/)
-Millions of new characters will not appear out of nowhere.
+Thousands of new characters will not appear out of nowhere.
 You have to wait another thousand years for that!

 So, what can we do about it all?